Dara Puspita

-Dara Puspita was an all-female pop group from Surabaya, Indonesia, formed in 1964.
+Dara Puspita was an all-female rock group from Surabaya, Indonesia, formed in 1964.
 The band consisted of Titiek Adji Rachman (lead guitar), Susy Nander (drums), Lies Adji Rachman (rhythm guitar) and Titiek Hamzah (bass).

 In 1956, lead guitarist Titiek Rachman (born 1943) formed a band called Nirma Puspita with thirteen girls.
-In 1958, Mus Mulyadi (lead guitar), Ani Kusuma (bass) and Joyce Theresia Pamela Köhler (rhythm guitar) joined the band while Titiek Rachman a took over as drummer and changed the name to Irama Puspita.
-In 1960, Lies Rachman (1945?-2023) a younger sister's Titiek on lead guitar while the three of them Titiek Rachman took over as bassist, Mus Mulyadi took over as lead singer and Ani Kusuma took over as rhythm guitarist.
+In 1958, Mus Mulyadi (lead guitar; 1945–2019), Noer Halimah (bass; born 1943) and Joyce Theresia Pamela Köhler (rhythm guitar; born 29 August 1945) joined the band while Titiek Rachman a took over as drummer and changed the name to Irama Puspita.
+In 1960, Lies Rachman (1945?-2023) a younger sister's Titiek on lead guitar while the three of them Titiek Rachman took over as bassist, Mus Mulyadi took over as lead singer and Noer Halimah took over as rhythm guitarist.
 The Rachman sisters were two of 10 children of Adjie Rachman, formerly a kroncong musician.
 In 1962, Joyce was fired from the band because she wanted to finish her schooling and form two music groups called Muda Ria and Visca Dara while also marrying Eddy Abdul Manaf, who was blessed with 3 children, including Ahmad Dhani, the frontman of Dewa 19.
-When Titiek AR finally met Susy Nander joined as the new drummer to replace Joyce.
-So, Titiek Rachman has returned to take over as lead guitarist while Lies took over as bassist.
+Not long after, Noer Halimah also resigned because she wanted to decide to enter her school and form two music groups called Muda Ria and Visca Dara as well as being a dangdut singer.
+When Titiek AR finally met Susy Nander joined as a new drummer to replace Joyce and Ani Kusuma joined as new lead guitarist to replace Lies, so Titiek AR took over as rhythm guitarist while Lies took over as bassist.
 However, as time went by, the personnel began to leave, so Mus Mulyadi disbanded the group he was coaching in 1963.
-Several members of Irama Puspita, namely Ani Kusuma, Susy Nander, and siblings Titiek and Lies Adji Rachman, decided to move to Jakarta and form their own group.
+Several members of Irama Puspita, namely Ani Kusuma, Susy Nander, and siblings Titiek and Lies Adji Rachman, decided to move to Jakarta and form their own group, even Titiek AR returned to the position of lead guitarist while Ani Kusuma was the rhythm guitarist.
 In addition, Ani Kusuma was the rhythm guitarist, and Susy Nander played drums.
-When Lies left the band for a month in 1964 to finish her education, she was replaced on bass by Titiek Hamzah (born 1949).
+When Lies left the band for a month in 1964 to finish her education, she was replaced on bass by Titiek Hamzah (born 1949) since graduating from junior high school.
 When Lies returned, Ani Kusuma left the band, and Lies became the rhythm guitarist and changed the name to Dara Puspita.